 Cultivating Healthy Romantic Relationships In Marriage

-A week ago, we had a counsellor speak to our communities about cultivating healthy romantic relationships.
+A while back, we had a counsellor speak to our communities about cultivating healthy romantic relationships.
 The psychologist, Rebecca Wamwene offered expert advice on various topics and answered questions raised in the WhatsApp chat.
 We are going to share the pieces of advice in a series of articles.
 In this article, we’ll share answers to the questions on cultivating healthy relationships in marriage.

 How can a woman talk out her husband into formalizing their 5-year union through an Attorney general wedding without her looking pushy?